elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Reporting Window Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/reporting/reportingWindow.sol)

-#### augur.api.ReportingWindow.createNewMarket({ \_signer, reportingWindow, endTime, numOutcomes, payoutDenominator, feePerEthInWei, denominationToken, creator, minDisplayPrice, maxDisplayPrice, automatedReporterAddress, topic[, onSent, onSuccess, onFailed ]})
+#### augur.api.ReportingWindow.createNewMarket({ \_signer, reportingWindow, endTime, numOutcomes, payoutDenominator, feePerEthInWei, denominationToken, creator, minDisplayPrice, maxDisplayPrice, automatedReporterAddress, topic, onSent, onSuccess, onFailed })

 This function will create a new market for the given `reportingWindow` that will be constructed using the arguments passed and return the new market's address if successful.
 This transaction will fail if the `numOutcomes` value isn't within the range of 2 and 8, if the `payoutDenominator` isn't between 2 and 2<sup>254</sup>, if the current time is not before the start time of the `reportingWindow`, if the `payoutDenominator` isn't a multiple of `numOutcomes`, if `feesPerEthInWei` is lower than or equal to 0 or greater than or equal to 0.5 ETH (5 * 10<sup>18</sup>), if the `maxDisplayPrice` and `minDisplayPrice` isn't between -2<sup>254</sup> to 2<sup>254</sup>, if  `maxDisplayPrice` - `minDisplayPrice` must be between 1 and 2<sup>254</sup>, or if the `msg.value` amount sent isn't enough to cover the market's validity bond and the estimated gas cost for the target amount of reporters to report.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

 Reputation Token Tx API
 --------------------------------